 Human Trafficking 101

-This training features information about the signs and indicators of human trafficking and who is impacted in Ohio, interviews with responders and survivors, and how you can help make a difference.
+This training features information about the signs and indicators of human trafficking, who is impacted in Ohio, and how you can help make a difference.

 Trauma & The Brain

 Introduction to trauma and its biological, physical, and emotional impacts on the lives of survivors.
 We’ll discuss how trauma-informed care can promote healing and prevention.